 • Audit and management review procedures

-The upkeep, updates and sharing of safety documentation in shipping are some of the most important tasks.
-While a few decades ago, it was an arduous job due to manual dependence, the advent of the advanced safety management system SMS has made things so much easier.
+The upkeep, updates, and sharing of safety documentation in shipping are some of the most important tasks.
+While a few decades ago, it was an arduous job due to manual dependence, the advent of advanced maritime safety management industry software like Shipmate has made things so much easier.

-We pride ourselves on creating one of the most advanced systems in this regard and serving dozens of esteemed clients in the maritime industry.
+We pride ourselves on creating one of the most advanced systems in this regard and serving dozens of esteemed clients in the shipping industry with effective software for maritime industry needs.

-The Importance of Safety Management System in ISM Code Implementation
+The Importance of the Safety Management System in ISM Code Implementation

 The International Safety Management (ISM) Code was mandated for worldwide shipping over two decades ago, and for good reason.
 With risk assessment at its heart, ISM allows international shipping companies to operate on a mutually agreed-upon benchmark and strive for higher standards in safety and risk prevention.

-A safety management system is the key requirement for the ISM Code implementation and is aimed at ensuring the safety of humans on board as well as protecting the environment and property from any damage.
+A safety management system on ship is the key requirement for ISM Code implementation and is aimed at ensuring the safety of humans on board as well as protecting the environment and property from any damage.

 Our Maritime safety management system software lists the policies and procedures of the ISM, making it easier for your fleet to follow the recommended guidelines and hence, comply with laws.

 Even when shortcomings are found or an unwanted event occurs, an advanced SMS like Shipmate allows complete management of post-accident investigations and operation-wide audits.
+It supports the continuous improvement of your ship safety management system over time.
 It provides a faster way to identify the areas of improvement, implement the required changes in the safety protocols, take corrective and preventative actions, and devise risk-minimizing strategies.

 Frequently Asked Questions About Our Ship Safety Management System